eigenmiao/Rickrack/README.md

 <div align="right"><a href="#table-of-content">:arrow_up: Back to TOC  :arrow_up:</a></div>

+# More Information
+* The installation package can be unzipped and run directly.
+This method does not require administrator privileges and can solve some installation failure problems.
+* The socket server is designed for obtaining colors from the Rickrack software in real-time.
+By default, this server is disabled and can only be started from the command line.
+* The software documentation is here: https://eigenmiao.com/2021/12/12/rickrack-tutorial-en-v2.3.4/ .
+* The video tutorials are here: https://space.bilibili.com/390426743 .
+* Rickrack is written in [Python](https://www.python.org/), constructed based on [PyQt5](https://www.qt.io/qt-for-python) and packed up by [fbs (free edition)](https://build-system.fman.io/).
+* The code repository of Rickrack is deposited on [Github](https://github.com/eigenmiao/Rickrack) and [Gitee](https://gitee.com/eigenmiao/Rickrack).
+* The localization (l10n) and internationalization (i18n) of Rickrack is based on [Google Translate](https://translate.google.cn/) and [Microsoft Translator](https://cn.bing.com/translator), deployed on [POEditor](https://poeditor.com/join/project?hash=kBeQjfxCES).
+* Some icons come from the [RemixIcon](https://remixicon.cn/).
+* Some demo images come from the [Ghibli](https://www.ghibli.jp/info/013409/).
+* Some cover images come from the Pixabay: [Pixabay Image created by Martynaszulist](https://pixabay.com/zh/photos/pattern-the-palette-web-1508277/), [Pixabay Image created by Martynaszulist](https://pixabay.com/zh/photos/interior-design-web-fabrics-pattern-1508276/), [Pixabay Image created by StockSnap](https://pixabay.com/zh/photos/colors-colours-swatch-925467/).

+<div align="right"><a href="#table-of-content">:arrow_up: Back to TOC  :arrow_up:</a></div>

 # Acknowledgment
-Thank you to everyone who likes this software. / 感谢所有喜欢这个软件的人。
+Thanks to everyone who likes Rickrack. / 感谢所有喜欢焰火十二卷的人。

-Thank you to all communities and websites that have provided valuable space for discussing and showcasing this software. / 感谢所有为讨论和展示此软件提供了宝贵空间的社区和网站。
+Thanks to all communities and websites that have provided valuable spaces for discussing and showcasing Rickrack. / 感谢所有为讨论和展示焰火十二卷提供了宝贵空间的社区和网站。

+Thanks to the following websites for providing display spaces: / 感谢以下网站提供的展示空间：[HelloGithub](https://hellogithub.com/repository/a5944a28506c4207a75f4bfb561e8e80)、[Snapcraft](https://snapcraft.io/rickrack)、[科技爱好者周刊（第 264 期）](https://www.ruanyifeng.com/blog/2023/07/weekly-issue-264.html)、[小众软件](https://www.appinn.com/rickrack/)、[星火应用商店](https://www.spark-app.store/store/application/rickrack)、[AlternativeTo](https://alternativeto.net/software/rickrack/about/)、[discuss.pencil2d.org](https://discuss.pencil2d.org/t/crafting-a-distinctive-color-palette-for-pencil2d-enthusiasts/)、[discuss.pixls.us](https://discuss.pixls.us/t/crafting-distinctive-color-palettes-for-gimp-enthusiasts/)、[krita-artists.org](https://krita-artists.org/t/alternatives-to-adobe-color-rickrack/)、[Softpedia](https://www.softpedia.com/get/Multimedia/Graphic/Graphic-Others/RickRack.shtml)、[少数派](https://sspai.com/u/eigenmiao)、[OSChina](https://www.oschina.net/p/haworthia-the-firework)、[SourceForge](https://sourceforge.net/projects/rickrack/)、[哔哩哔哩](https://space.bilibili.com/390426743)。

 <div align="right"><a href="#rickrack">:arrow_up: Back to Top :arrow_up:</a> <a href="#table-of-content">:arrow_up: Back to TOC  :arrow_up:</a></div>